skeeto/.emacs.d/README.md

 directory.
 These directories are scanned and the results cached in `~/.java-docs/` for faster loading in the future.
 Once you've done this you can jump to any class's documentation with `C-h j`.
-I use Firefox, so this will try to open the documentation in Firefox.
+I use Firefox, so this will try to open the documentation in Firefox if possible.

+If you don't specify the core Java Javadoc, it will attempt add it for you, linking to the official website rather than a file on the local system.

 Next, if you're in a `java-mode` buffer, you can add an import to the imports section at any time with `C-x I` (the